prabhakaryalla/full-stack-interview-questions/docs/dotnet/dotnet-core-fundementals.md

 - [What are benefits of Moq?](#what-are-benefits-of-moq)
 - [How to use Moq?](#how-to-use-moq)
 - [What is the difference between swagger and postman?](#what-is-the-difference-between-swagger-and-postman))
+- [What is Dependency Injection?]
+- [What is the difference between swaggen and OpenAPI?]

 ***